President and CEO

 A Golden Gloves boxing champion at the University of Kansas, Steckel graduated from Kansas in 1968 with a triple-major bachelor’s degree in political science, social work and human relations.
 He then enlisted in the U.S. Marine Corps and, after completing Officer Candidate School in early 1969, served in Vietnam as an infantry officer.
 In 1972, Steckel joined the Marine Corps Reserves and served in various staff positions throughout the United States while he coached football for college and NFL teams until retiring in 1999 as a Colonel.
 Among his numerous military awards, Steckel received the Navy Commendation Medal.

-In August 2006, Steckel’s autobiography, One Yard Short: Turning Your Defeats into Victories, was published.
+In August 2006, Steckel’s autobiography, One Yard Short: Turning Your Defeats Into Victories, was published.
 The title is derived from the final play of the 2000 Super Bowl between the St. Louis Rams and Steckel’s Titans, a play that has been called the most exciting play in the history of the Super Bowl.
-Steckel’s book chronicles his life journey, which ultimately led him to Kansas City to head FCA, the largest sports ministry in the world.
+Steckel’s book chronicles his life journey which ultimately led him to Kansas City to head FCA, the largest sports ministry in the world.

 Ken Williams serves as the Chief Administrative Officer for the Fellowship of Christian Athletes at the National Support Center in Kansas City, MO.
 Growing up in Pittsburgh, Williams attended South Hill Catholic High School, where he participated in cross country and track and held the school’s record for the mile and two mile.

 Graduating from California State College (Pa.) with a Bachelor of Arts in Recreation and Park Administration, Williams began working as a restaurant manager and, from there, moved up the corporate ladder, spending more than 20 years in human resources.